-Ever since the inception of All Elite Wrestling, the entire internet wrestling community, especially the hardcore audience have been debating over the kind of effect this newly introduced promotion could have on Vince McMahon's billion dollar company.
+Ever since the inception of All Elite Wrestling, the entire internet wrestling community, especially the hardcore audience, has been debating over the kind of effect this newly introduced promotion could have on Vince McMahon's billion dollar company.

-There's no denying that WWE has built a reputation for themselves as the biggest professional wrestling company this industry has ever seen, or perhaps will ever see.
+There's no denying that WWE has built a reputation for itself as the biggest professional wrestling company this industry has ever seen, or perhaps will ever see.

-A lot of credit for its meteoric rise in the sports entertainment industry goes to the Attitude Era where Vince McMahon literally took a mighty risk, and his risk eventually made him a billionaire.
+Much of the credit for its meteoric rise in the sports entertainment industry goes to the Attitude Era where Vince McMahon literally took a mighty risk, and his risk eventually made him a billionaire.

-However, the recent decline in the ratings and viewership, with both Monday Night Raw and SmackDown Live failing to entice the audience, AEW's intervention in the market has brought more competition for WWE than ever before.
+Despite the recent decline in the ratings and viewership, with both Monday Night Raw and SmackDown Live failing to entice audiences, AEW's intervention in the market has brought more competition for WWE than ever before.

 It's understandable that the word 'professional wrestling' has a different meaning today, where the fans don't really just want to see two characters interact and prove their heroism to the world, they want to see two characters tell a riveting tale through their versatility between the ropes.